pa2si/salsa-calendar/README.md

-v 0.1.15
+v 0.1.16

 that's new:

-- prevent default by hitting enter when choosing in the input fields of the form and in the image upload
+- datepicker now clothes when choosing a date

 to dos: